World Institute of Scientology Enterprises: Hubbard College of Administration

-The Hubbard College of Administration (HCA) is located at 320 North Vermont Avenue, Los Angeles, California, which it purchased in 2000 for $1.57M, and renovated in 2001.
-HCA was established in 1990 by WISE, and started operations in 1991.
+The Hubbard College of Administration (HCA) was established in 1990 by WISE, and started operations in 1991.
 It received its tax-exempt status in 1993 as part of a negotiated settlement in which the IRS granted tax exempt status to 153 "Scientology-related entities" in the United States.
-It was formerly called "WISE College" and is a subsidiary of WISE.
+HCA was formerly called "WISE College", and remains a subsidiary of WISE.
+HCA's building, located at 320 North Vermont Avenue, Los Angeles, California, was purchased in 2000 for $1.57M and renovated in 2001; it was damaged in a fire in September 2025.

 The school administers the WISE certificate programs as well as offering continuing education courses, workshops, corporate seminars, and an associate degree program in management and administration.
 It teaches L. Ron Hubbard's method of business administration and uses his Study Technology learning methods, both of which he developed for the Church of Scientology.
 Students do not attend traditional academic terms but instead can begin taking courses at any time of the year, and may attend either full-time or part-time.
 HCA reported 18 students enrolled in 2022.

 HCA is accredited by the Accrediting Council for Continuing Education and Training.
 Students are not eligible for federal or state financial aid programs, and the school does not participate in any student financial aid programs such as Federal Student Aid, veterans' financial aid education programs, or the Cal Grant program.